This post may contain affiliate links. Please see our disclosure policy.

 Grapefruit Marmalade

-Another one of my favorite ways to preserve our fruit harvest is to can pie filling.
+Another way I love to preserve our fruit harvest is to can pie filling.
 Biting into a peach pie in January is like taking a bite of summer.
 Those midwinter grocery store fruits just don’t compare with locally grown, home-canned fruit.

-You’ll notice that many pie-filling recipes call for a thickener called “clear-gel.”
+You’ll notice that many pie-filling recipes call for a thickener called “Clear Jel.”
 It’s essential to use this thickener rather than what you would typically use to bake a pie.
-Clear-gel is the only thickener that’s safe and approved for canning.
+Clear Jel is the only thickener that’s safe and approved for canning.
 It can also be heated and re-heated multiple times without losing its thickening ability.
 This is essential as you’ll be heating the pie filling, canning it, and then baking it when you’re eventually ready to use it.

 I’ve kept this list in alphabetical order.
-You’ll find classic pie fillings like apple and blueberry and a couple of lesser-known favorites like grape and green tomato pie filling.
+You’ll find classic pie fillings like apple and blueberry, and a couple of lesser-known options like grape and green tomato pie filling.
+You can also see my full guide to canning pie filling for the techniques behind them.

 Canning Strawberry Pie Filling